 Unfortunately, there’s no ‘magic bullet’ or definitive way to communicate that can guarantee success, and preferences can depend on the make-up of your workforce.

 Capita’s 2016/17 survey found that 33% of employees preferred email, followed by 18% for both company intranet and starter packs, while 17% asked for leaflets or guides.

 Unsurprisingly perhaps, the preferred method of communication varied with age.
 For example, almost 25% of men aged 65+ preferred leaflets and guides compared to less than 8% of their 16 to 24-year-old counterparts.3

-However, there’s a still a place too for the traditional methods, including the trusty noticeboard in communal spaces.
+It's unlikely that even post-pandemic, things will slip back to the way they were before.
+However, as people return to the workplace, there’s still a place too for the traditional methods, including the trusty noticeboard in communal spaces.
 Just make sure this is regularly updated so it doesn’t become part of the furniture.

 If you’re a business that has a set time window for choosing benefits, some employee benefit providers are happy to come to your workplace during this period to explain the benefits on offer.

 It allows them to explain the benefits in detail, answer any questions employees may have and helping them to enrol if they are using a portal or platform to make their selections.

 Some providers even offer a suite of communication tools to help you get the message across.